jakate/react-testing/README.md

-Testing Reactjs with small todo app
+Testing Reactjs
 =============
-This is my test project with Reactjs
+This is a small todo-app built with Reactjs.
+(Finnish)

 To run the project: